-HIST 401 Research Seminar
+HIST 401 Senior Seminar 3 credits

-The History capstone course, designed as a seminar focused on discussion, historiography, research, and writing.
-General topics vary by instructor and term, but all will cover the following: study of a topic in greater depth than possible in the 300-level courses; opportunity to develop and demonstrate an understanding of the historical discipline in course discussion and the production of a significant research and writing project using primary and secondary sources; and up-to-date historiography of the topic.
+The history capstone course, designed as a seminar focused on discussion, historiography, research, and writing.
+General topics vary by instructor and term, but all will cover the following: study of a topic in greater depth than possible in the 300-level courses; opportunity to develop and demonstrate their understanding of the historical discipline in course discussion and the production of a significant research and writing project using primary and secondary sources; and up-to-date historiography of the topic.
 The course is intended to build on the skills and methods introduced in HIST 301.
-Prerequisite: HIST 301.
+Prerequisite(s): HIST 301

-HIST 490 Directed Reading and Research 1-3 credits Topic to be decided by faculty.
+HIST 490 Directed Reading and Research 1 credits Topic to be decided by faculty.

-HIST 498 Advanced Histórical Writing 1 credit This course is designed for students who have taken HIST 401 and who wish to improve their historical and writing skills by continuing work on their research papers.
-Prerequisite: HIST 401.
+HIST 498 Advanced Historical Writing 1 credit This course is designed for students who have taken HIST 301 and who wish to improve their historical and writing skills by continuing work on their research papers.

-HIST 499 Thesis
+HIST 499 Thesis 0 credits In exceptional cases, this course may be taken in lieu of HIST 401 by students with honor-level grade point averages, course work, and the permission of the effectively use information technology.
+Students will become fluent with information technology through coverage of basic underlying concepts and use of common applications.
+Concepts will include the building blocks of computer systems and software, as well as historical perspectives and social implications of information technology.

-In exceptional cases, this course may be taken in lieu of HIST 401 by students with honor-level grade point averages, course work, and the permission of the Department of History.
+Department of History.